A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Introduction

 For a non-ergodic game, the above algorithm can be used to find the classes of positions with the largest and smallest values, but cannot find other classes, since they interact via random positions.
-We proceed further by following the idea in \cite{GH08} in guessing the order of values of the random positions.
-However, unlike in the case for SSGs, the resulting game is still very complicated, and in fact, even if we know the actual values of all the positions, it is not clear how to find optimal strategies realizing these values.
+Note that a stochastic terminal game with $k$ random positions can be reduced, by guessing the order of values of the random positions, to $k!$ deterministic reachability games, each of which can be solved in polynomial time~\cite{GH08}.
+In contrast, in the case of BWR-games, even if we know the actual values (not only the order) of all the random positions, it is not clear how to find optimal strategies realizing these values.
 Nevertheless, we show that if the values are known, then the problem can be reduced to the ergodic case.
-Then to utilize the algorithm for the ergodic case, we employ the idea of {\it parametric search} to reduce the search space for all values into a set of $ k$-tuples of rational intervals of cardinality at most $\nu(\cG)^{O(k)}$.
+Then to utilize the algorithm for the ergodic case, we employ the idea of solving {\it parametrized games} to reduce the search space for all values into a set of $ k$-tuples of rational intervals of cardinality at most $\nu(\cG)^{O(k)}$.
 Using such a set of tuples we can iteratively replace random positions by self-loops on which the local reward is a guessed value.
 In more details:

 \begin{enumerate} \item We iterate steps 2, 3 and 4 below over the random positions in the guessed order, keeping only the positions with highest rank (and hence having the same optimal value), and deleting all the other random positions.
 We iterate until no random positions remain, in which case we solve a BW-game. \item We consider the situation when all the kept random positions are replaced by a self-loop with local reward parameter $x$; we show that the value of any position in the resulting game defines an interval on the real line, as $x$ changes from $-\infty$ to $+\infty$.
 We identify a set of at most $\nu(\cG)+1$ maximal intervals, in each of which, the values of different positions as functions of $x$ are either constant or equal to $x$ in the entire interval. \item Since we do not know the real value of $x$, we guess among the identified intervals one that contains $x$; for the guessed interval, we provide optimal strategies for the positions that have values above the lower bound of the interval, assuming our guess is correct. \item Each of our guesses above yields a pair of strategies that can be verified for optimality by solving two MDPs. \end{enumerate} Note that the number of guesses is bounded by $(k\nu(\cG))^{O(k)}$. \begin{remark} It is interesting to note that in the BW-model the ergodic case is as difficult as the general one \cite{GKK88} while in the BWR-model the non-ergodic case seems more difficult, see Section \ref{sec:non-ergodic}. \end{remark}